-It was reported last year that, based on the performance of the pilot arrays deployed in Phases 1 and 2, design and production problems were detected in both SOLO and APEX floats that led to shortened instrument lifetimes.
+It was reported in 2002 that, based on the performance of the pilot arrays deployed in Phases 1 and 2, design and production problems were detected in both SOLO and APEX floats that led to shortened instrument lifetimes.
 Extensive technical analysis and redesign was carried out over the first 9 months of 2002, leading to substantial improvements in float pumping and control subsystems.
 Large-scale float deployments were resumed in the 4th quarter, and by year's end about 1/3 of the Phase 3/Year 1 floats were deployed.
 Deployment of these modified designs have continued with promising results.
 Over the first year of operation the failure rates are about 20% lower than with the older designs.
-However, there are only very few new floats yet exceeding 1 year of operation.

-Deployment of the remaining Year 1 instruments plus most Year 2 instruments was completed in 2003 - a total of 290 deployments from an international total of 660.
+Deployment of the remaining Year 1 instruments plus most Year 2 instruments was completed in 2003 - a total of 290 deployments.
 A significant disruption was caused by a recall of salinity sensors by SBE in August 2003.
-A problem associated with the pressure sensor had been detected by S Riser at UW.
+A problem associated with the pressure sensor had been detected by S. Riser at UW.
 Riser worked with the manufacturer to identify the fault.
 This resulted in the recall and a hiatus in the deployment of floats with SBE sensors that effectively lasted to the end of 2003.